 Omni-channel retail: The new normal?

-One silver lining is that several retailers have swiftly taken over the prime retail space vacated by Robinsons.
-We now have IKEA at JEM, BHG at Raffles City and Courts at The Heeren.
+One silver lining is that several retailers have swiftly taken over the prime retail space vacated.
+We now have IKEA at JEM and Courts at The Heeren.
 While some brands may exit, more resilient retailers have proved ready to fill vacated spaces with new concepts.

 This speaks to how brick-and-mortar retail will remain relevant even as e-commerce grows in popularity.
 Going forward, consumers are likely to indulge in both online and physical shopping depending on their needs and preferences.